What is Confabulation?

 We Lie!
 We lie to ourselves.
 We’re not consciously evil or deceiving; but we lie.
 We create stories to fit the feelings, missing broader complex happenings.
 Biases, destructive choices, and illogical action occurs here.
 We can expose these lies, pluck out their destructive impacts and flourish; but this takes strenuous effort.
 So, we just continue in the self deception.

 We interchangeably use ‘feelings’ and ‘emotions’ when describing felt experience.
 Emotions are constructions infused with meaning derived from experience, culture and language.
 Felt experience—feelings—are internal biological shifts that motivate action or stimulate thought.
-Emotions, although complex constructions operate automatically in the clandestine shadows of unconsciousness, pulling memories and combining explanations.
-We detect shifts in our biological mechanics and immediately the mind goes to work, creating reasons and illuminating causes.
+Emotions, although a complex construction operate in the clandestine shadows of unconsciousness, pull information from memories and create explanations.
+We detect shifts in our biological mechanics and the mind goes to work, creating reasons and illuminating causes.